About - Photographer John Palmer

 Adjunct Assistant Professor

-Within the Photography Department, I taught advanced digital courses concentrating on color management, Adobe Photoshop, film scanning, and digital printmaking.
-The studio courses emphasized portraiture and still life.
-The intermediate course encompassed Ansel Adams’ Zone System for exposure, film development, and darkroom printing.
-Each session incorporated bi-weekly portfolio reviews.
+Within the Photography Department, I instructed advanced digital courses focusing on color management, Adobe Photoshop, film scanning, and digital printmaking.
+Studio courses emphasized portraiture and still life.
+The intermediate class examined the motivations behind photography, Ansel Adams’ Zone System for exposure, film development, and darkroom printing.
+All classes included portfolio reviews to encourage growth and constructive feedback critique.

 1978 - 1982